-Driving recklessly in South Carolina causes us a lot of sadness and injury, sometimes turning one heart-pounding moment on the highway into something much, much worse.
+Driving recklessly in South Carolina causes us a lot of sadness and injury, sometimes turning one heart-pounding moment on the highway into something much, much worse: a serious car accident.
 You may have heard reckless driving referred to as “aggressive driving,” but this definition is not the whole story.
 If any actions on the road put others in danger or show a disregard for human life, an argument can be made that these actions are reckless driving.

 U.S. Supreme Court Justice Potter Stewart, commenting on an entirely different matter in 1964, wrote the famous line, “I know it when I see it.”
 Most of us feel the same way about reckless driving.
 It is instantly recognizable—we know it when we see it—even if we can’t always define it concisely.